everestial/VCF-Simplify/README.md

 <pre>
 $ python3 VCF-Simplify.py -h

 Checking required modules

+VCF-Simplify: A tool to convert VCF to TABLE and/or HAPLOTYPE file and vice-versa.

 usage: VCF-Simplify [-h] {SimplifyVCF,BuildVCF} ...

 positional arguments:
   {SimplifyVCF,BuildVCF}
                         Choose one of the following method.
     SimplifyVCF         Simplify VCF : to a haplotype or a table file.
     BuildVCF            Create VCF : from a haplotype or a table file.

 optional arguments:
   -h, --help            show this help message and exit
 </pre>

 <br>